ltctceplrm/oldsidian-purple/README.md

 Some additions:
 - Minimum tab size of 100px (modifiable with --tab-min-width)
 - cssClasses to align tables
+- cssClasses to hide all the lables in the bases card view (`hidebasefieldnames`)

 ## Screenshots
 ![Screenshot 1](https://github.com/ltctceplrm/oldsidian-purple/blob/main/Screenshot%201.png?raw=true" "Screenshot 1")